aharisov/poo_game/README.md

 - random generating number of players in battle mode;
 - showing the number of remaining specifications in real-time.

+## How to use

+In order to execute this project locally it is necessary to install a server with PHP support and open the main page.

 ## Tech Stack